192 Chief Justice Cushing Hwy, Hingham, MA 02043, USA

 For a short hike (0.5 mile), look for where the mowed grass path continues past a small concrete building.
 You can follow this trail all the way around the top of the hill.
 There are some tree swallow/bluebird nesting boxes along the way that can offering some excellent wildlife viewing in the spring and summer!
 This trail will eventually bring you back to where you first reached the open field.
 Head back downhill and bear left at the fork to return to the parking area.

 For a long hike (2 to 2.5 miles, blazed in red), pass through the parking area and head down Turkey Hill Road toward the Weir River Farm buildings.
 Very soon, you will see a small parking area on the left, as well as a sign for One Way Lane.
 Follow One Way Lane downhill, and then uphill, and eventually to the intersection with James Hill Lane*.
 Bear left at this intersection into Whitney & Thayer Woods.
 The trail continues through the woods, crosses the Whitney Spur Rail Trail, and around to the Ayer’s Lane Trail and Adelaide Road.
 This curves around to cross the Whitney Spur again, and then there’s an intersection with Side Hill Road and Turkey Hill Lane.
 The red blazes will lead you up Turkey Hill Lane and out into the open grassy hilltop, and then you can retrace your steps from the top to return to your starting place.
-Altogether, most of this trail loop is a wide carriage road, although there are occasional hilly sections.
+Altogether, most of this trail loop is a wide carriage road, but there are occasional hilly sections.
 Consider extending your walk a bit more by following the white-blazed trail through the American Holly Grove back to One Way Lane.
 The property features several maps with “You Are Here” markers to assist hikers.
 Carrying property maps for both Wompatuck State Park and Whitney & Thayer Woods will help immensely.

 For a shortcut, if you don’t mind a narrower, rockier trail and rougher terrain, follow Side Hill Road and then watch for the sign that points to the left, to the trail that leads back to the parking area (it may seem like staying on Side Hill Road is the better way to go, but it’s not, unless you’d prefer to walk on Route 3A).
 Along this route you’ll find a couple of stream crossings, as well as some intriguing rock formations.